VeryBadFrags/verybadfrags.github.io/_posts/2019-04-14-play-age-of-empires-iii-on-linux.md

 That's it!
 You should be able to (painstakingly) input your CD key and play the game.
 Make sure to set the game's resolution properly, because the UI is pretty buggy otherwise.
 Now go settle the New World for the Queen or something.

-{% include image.html url="/assets/aoe3/age-3-game-screenshot.png" description="Looking good for a game from 2005" %}
+{% include image.html url="/assets/aoe3/age-3-game-screenshot.png" alt="Screenshot of the main menu of Age of Empires III" description="Looking good for a game from 2005" %}

 Feel free to comment below if you are still experiencing issues playing the game.